 While the Rotterdam rule is the most advantageous, it does not come anywhere near the actual value of your cargo.

-Keep in mind that your shipment value protection is not designed to preserve your shipment – its purpose is to protect your bottom line.
-We have prepared the following checklist in consequence – and your coverage provider should be ticking all the boxes.
+Keep in mind that your cargo insurance is not designed to preserve your shipment – its purpose is to protect your bottom line.
+We have prepared the following checklist in consequence – and your insurance provider should be ticking all the boxes.

 - Covers the full value of your goods